CLA’s One Million Readers summer challenge helps engage even more community members with your summer programs!

 How partnering agencies can get involved

 Please help us encourage more Californians to visit their local library and take part in a public library summer reading program this year.
 We welcome partnerships with local, statewide, and national agencies.
-Please let us know if you would like to become a #onemillionreaders partner and inspire your community to read all summer long.
+Become a #onemillionreaders partner and inspire your community to read all summer long.

 Resources to help libraries increase summer reading sign-ups